Skip to content

 How much will an emergency loan cost me?

-The overall cost of your emergency loan will depend on:
+The overall cost of your emergency loan depends on:

 What happens if I can’t repay my emergency loan?

 If you’re struggling to pay back your loan, talk to your lender as soon as possible.
-They should offer help and support – for example, they may offer an affordable repayment plan.
+They should offer help and support; for example, by suggesting an affordable repayment plan.

-If you’re worried about debt, MoneyHelper (previously Money Advice Service) offers helpful information and advice on mangaging your debts.
+Worried about debt?
+MoneyHelper offers information and advice on managing your debts.

 What do I need to get a loan?

 When you apply for a loan, you’ll have to undergo a credit check.
-Most lenders will expect you to have a good credit score, but the exact criteria can vary between each one.
-Generally, you’ll also need to:
+It will help if you have a good credit score, but the exact criteria for a successful application can vary between providers.
+Generally, you also need to be:

-• be 18 or over – in some cases it could be 21
+• Age 18 or over (in some cases it could be 21)

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.